 If you have a clever anecdote, an interesting memory, a new way to explain how something works, or an opinion on a social or political issue, then you have an essay in you.
 Discover the keys to unlocking your potential in essay writing through "Becoming a Great Essayist" with Professor Jennifer Cognard-Black.

 I write.
 I cook.
 I travel.
 I read.
-I mother.
 I teach.
 I edit.
 I collaborate.
 Walt Whitman once wrote that we humans contain multitudes, and I see my own life's work to expand the known while seeking the new.
-Food is an ideal metaphor for what I mean: a homemade cake is both comfort and challenge, whereas finishing my first tarte tatin made my fingers tingle, my toes curl.
-When I spend myself with heat and energy, I am teacher, feminist, writer, editor.
+Food is an apt metaphor: a homemade cake is both comfort and challenge, whereas finishing my first tarte tatin made my fingers tingle, my toes curl.
+When I spend myself with heat and energy, I am teacher, activist, writer, editor.
 When I seek stillness and beauty, I am reader and cook.
-When I am curious, I travel.
-And when I wish to connect—as E. M. Forster said, “Only connect”—I am mother, spouse, friend, and collaborator.
+And when I wish to connect—as E. M. Forster famously said, “Only connect”—I am mother, spouse, friend, and collaborator.
 Welcome to my site.